 The term “WordPress” is often used interchangeably while referring to two software variations.
 But there are real differences between WordPress.com and WordPress.org and you’ll want to know.

-WordPress.org is the open-source content management system that we’ll refer to in this article, while WordPress.com is another popular blogging platform with basic functionality that can be accessed for free.
+WordPress.org is the open-source CMS that we’ll refer to in this article, while WordPress.com is another popular blogging platform with basic functionality that can be accessed for free.

 While WordPress.com uses the WordPress.org core software, this is where their similarities end.